Site Preparation and Planting

 Holes can be dug or augured.
 When considering using an auger, be sure to take into account your soil type.
 Over augering in heavy soils can lead to impermeable areas where soil has been "shined" by the auger.

 Holes should be dug to only slightly deeper and wider than the root ball.
 This will prevent settling and glazing post planting.

 Placing trees in holes

-Place trees in prepared hole allowing roots to be spread out.
-Do not cram roots in and be careful all are pointed horizontally or in a downward direction to avoid suckering.
+Place trees in the prepared holes allowing roots to be spread out.
+Do not cram roots into a too-small hole, and make sure that all roots are positioned parallel to the ground horizontally or in a downward direction to avoid suckering.

-Graft union should be 2-3 inches above the soil line.
+The graft union should be 2 to 3 inches above the soil line.

-Fill hole with soil and tamp down to avoid settling and air pockets.
-Adding water and repeating this process will ensure enough soil is used to avoid settling later.
+Fill the hole with soil and tamp down to avoid settling and air pockets.
+Adding water and repeating this process will ensure there is enough soil to avoid settling and poor coverage later.

-For more detailed information on planting trees refer to this eXtension article on planting apple trees.
+For more detailed information on planting trees, refer to this MSU Extension article on planting apple trees.